vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 Gate resistors are used to:
 - **Control Switching Speed:** Adjust the turn-on and turn-off times of MOSFETs/IGBTs.
 - **Reduce EMI:** Minimize electromagnetic interference caused by high-frequency switching.
-- **Limit Ringing:** Dampen oscillations due to parasitic inductances and capacitances.
+- **Limit Ringing:** Suppress oscillations resulting from parasitic inductances and capacitances.
+- **Mitigate High Voltage and Current Effects:** Reduce ringing caused by rapid voltage and current transitions (**dv/dt, di/dt**) and body-diode reverse recovery.
+- **Optimize Gate Drive Strength:** Fine-tune the peak sink and source current to balance switching loss and efficiency.
 - **Protect the Gate Driver:** Prevent excessive peak currents that may damage the driver.
 - **Manage Power Dissipation:** Balance switching losses and thermal performance.